johnodonnell123/johnodonnell123.github.io/pages/page_cluster.md

 # Cluster Analysis for Rock Typing

 **Description:** K-means clustering is used to discover primary rock types in a deep well drilled in the Williston Basin.
-At first, the entire column of rock is viewed, then we focus in on the primary oil target in the basin, the Bakken Petroleum System.
+At first the entire column of rock is viewed, then we focus in on the primary formations of interestin in the basin.

 ### Data Context:
 Operators drilling for oil and gas want to understand the subsurface reservoirs that they are trying to produce from, and one of the most common ways of doing so is by "logging" a well.
-A well is drilled vertically to some depth, then a tool is run inside the hole with sensors and measurements are taken.
+A well is drilled vertically to some depth, and a tool is run inside the hole with sensors as measurements are taken.
 From these measurements, we infer properties about the rock.
 Different rock types such as sandstone, limestone, and clay have very different readings on these tools.
 Here I hope to provide a **very** high level overview of some of the common logs found in North Dakotas Williston Basin.

 - Gamma Ray (GR): Measures the natural radioactivity of the rock
-- Density (RHOB): Measures the electron density of the sample, which is closely tied to the bulk density
+- Density (RHOZ): Measures the electron density of the sample, which is closely tied to the bulk density
 - Neutron (NPHI): Measures the hydrogen content of the formation which is related to its porosity or mineralogy

 If you are interested in learning more, [here](/pdf/Atlas_of_Log_Responses_Atlas_of_Log_Resp.pdf) is a useful quick-look chart that shows many more logs and their typical response in different rock types!